koral--/blog/source/2015-02-27-bitrise-app-deployment-update.html.markdown

 You can also send install invite emails through Bitrise, from the same place: the app version's build page.

-We updated our deployment step too, with the latest version you can automate both whether the *Public install page* is enabled and the install invite email sending.
+We updated our deployment step too.
+With the latest version (*1.1.0*) you can define the list of testers who should receive an email notification about the new app version and whether the *Public install page* should be enabled.

 With these new features you can now automate a continuous deployment workflow like this:

-1. Work on your App's code and with the Workflow system define on what branch you would like an automatic app deployment (usually you want this for your *master* branch)
+1. Work on your App's code and with the Workflow system define on what branch you would like an automatic app deployment (usually you want this for your *master* branch).
 2. Whenever you push code to a branch which is configured for Bitrise App Deployment you'll be able to see and install the built app version right from the Build's page.
-3. Invite your testers into your Bitrise App's team, this way you can configure automatic notifications which will be sent in email every time a new version of your app is built on Bitrise
+3. Invite your testers into your Bitrise App's team, this way you can configure automatic notifications which will be sent in email every time a new version of your app is built on Bitrise.
-4. If you have other testers or a client you want to share stable versions with you can just go to the Build's page and invite as many additional testers as you like
+4. If you have other testers or a client you want to share stable versions with you can just go to the Build's page and invite as many additional testers as you like.

 Check out our [DevCenter](http://devcenter.bitrise.io/docs/bitrise-app-deployment.html){:target="_blank"} if you want to know all the details of the deployment system and for a guide on